Caucasus campaign: Others

+In November 1916, at the request of the Russian Naval Department, 12 Japanese divers and technicians led by Captain Tanaka Kotaro were sent to Sevastopol to participate in raising the dreadnought "Empress Maria".

+Japanese volunteers also fought in the ranks of the Russian army on the Caucasus Front.
+Two soldiers are known to have died in battle in January 1916, while another 9 Japanese continued to fight as part of the Caucasian Army.
+The press raised the question of possibly dispatching Japanese troops to the Caucasus Front, but the government did not pursue this option.

 Operations

 1914

 On November 1, in the Bergmann Offensive, Russians crossed the frontier first.
 They planned to capture Doğubeyazıt and Köprüköy.
 The official Russian declaration of war on the Ottoman Empire came on November 2.
 The established force for this goal was 25 infantry battalions, 37 cavalry units and 120 artillery guns.
 It had two wings.
 On the right-wing, the Russian I Corps crossed the border and moved from Sarikamish toward the direction of Köprüköy.
 They reached Köprüköy on November 4.
 On the left-wing, the Russian IV Corps moved from Yerevan to Pasinler Plains.
 The commander of 3rd Army, Hasan Izzet was not in favor of an offensive action in the harsh winter conditions.
 His plan was to remain in defense and launch a counterattack at the right time.
 This was overridden by the War Minister Enver Pasha.
 On November 7, the Turkish 3rd Army commenced its offensive with the participation of the XI Corps and all cavalry units.
-This force was supported by a Kurdish Tribal Regiment.
-The cavalry failed to execute the encirclement and the Kurdish Tribal Regiment proved to be unreliable.
 The Russians gained territory after the withdrawal of the 18th and the 30th Divisions.
 Ottoman forces managed to maintain their positions at Köprüköy.
 By November 12, the Turkish IX Corps with Ahmet Fevzi Pasha had reinforced the XI Corps on the left flank.
 The 3rd Army began to push the Russians back with the support of the cavalry.
 The 3rd Infantry Regiment managed to invade Köprüköy after the Azap Offensive between November 17 and 20.
-By the end of November, the front had stabilized, with the Russians clinging to a salient 25 kilometers into the Ottoman Empire along the Erzurum-Sarikamish axis.
+The front had stabilized by the end of November, with the Russians having advanced 25 kilometers into the Ottoman Empire along the Erzurum-Sarikamish axis.
 There was Russian success along the southern shoulders of the offensive where Armenian volunteers were effective and took Karaköse and Doğubeyazıt.
 Doğubeyazıt was the northern neighbor of Van Province.
-Ottoman casualties were high: 9000 killed, 3000 taken prisoner and 2800 deserters.